 Pet snakes of any species are not allowed in Hawaii.
 Any found are confiscated and kept in quarantine.
 Between 2000 and 2013, more than 100 snakes were taken by government agents.

-Why?
-It’s not because they might be harmful to people.
 It’s because they might be detrimental to the environment.
 Hawaii is home to many unique species of small birds and mammals.
 Many of them aren’t preyed on by any other animal on the islands.

 A snake could make these species extinct.
-Plus, there’s no natural predator of snakes in Hawaii, so their population would keep expanding until there’s no prey left.
+Also, there’s no natural predator of snakes in Hawaii, so their population would keep expanding until there’s no prey left.
 That’s why authorities made importing or owning snakes in Hawaii against the law.

 Are All Snakes Confiscated in Hawaii?

 If anybody is found to possess a snake, it is confiscated and the person punished.
-However, state officials realize that the punishment for keeping snakes is severe (although justified).
+However, state officials realize that the punishment for keeping snakes is severe, although justified.
 They rely on an amnesty system.

 Under this system, any snake owner—or anybody who finds a snake—is free to pass it on to officials with no questions asked.
 No punishments are handed down if the snake is handed in by its owner.